moments-behavior/orange/README.md

 8. ENET

 ## Build instructions
-1. Install CUDA (the software has been tested with version 11.7 - 12.1) fowllow instructions from Nvidia Cuda install instructions.
+1. Install CUDA (the software has been tested with version 11.7 - 12.1) follow instructions from Nvidia Cuda install instructions.

 2. Install Emergent camera SDK:
 Make sure you can stream all cameras individually with Emergent `eCapture`.